 - Black + Blue – one of Vancouver’s best steakhouses, located at 1032 Alberni Street.
-Their Dine Out Vancouver Menu is $40 for either lunch or dinner.
+Their Dine Out Vancouver Menu is $45 for both lunch and dinner.

-- Cactus Club Cafe – located at 588 Burrard Street, the Bental 5 location of this popular chain offers Dine Out Vancouver lunch and dinner menus for $30.
+- Cactus Club Cafe – located at 588 Burrard Street, the Bentall 5 location of this popular chain offers Dine Out Vancouver lunch and dinner menus for $35.

 - Diva at the Met – one of Vancouver’s top high-end restaurants, featuring Pacific West Coast cuisine at 645 Howe Street in the luxurious Metropolitan Hotel.
 Their Dine Out Vancouver menu is $45 (or $55 if you want the New York steak).

 - Gyu-Kaku Japanese BBQ – this is a popular chain imported directly from Japan with a location downtown at G3 – 888 Nelson Street, not far from the Scotia Cineplex movie theatre.
 It’s a casual yakiniku Japanese-BBQ-style restaurant where you cook the food yourself at your table.
-Gyu-Kaku’s Dine Out Vancouver menu is $30.
+Gyu-Kaku’s Dine Out Vancouver menu is $35 for lunch and dinner.

 - Kobe – an entertaining Japanese teppanyaki-hibachi-style BBQ restaurant at 1042 Alberni Street where they cook the meal at your table.
 Open only evenings, it’s not inexpensive, but definitely worth the experience.
-Their Dine Out Vancouver menu is $40.
+Their 2019 Dine Out Vancouver menu costs $45.

 - The Keg – BC’s original and still highly popular steakhouse chain has downtown locations at 1121 Alberni Street and 688 Dunsmuir Street, as well as others in Yaletown and on Granville Island.
-Steaks and prime rib are some of their specialties, and their Dine Out Vancouver menus include a choice of sirloin steak, prime rib or salmon entrees for $40.
+Steaks and prime rib are some of their specialties, and their Dine Out Vancouver menus includes a choice of sirloin steak, prime rib or salmon entrees.
+2019 prices are $45.

 - Yew – a popular and highly-rated seafood restaurant in downtown Vancouver at 791 West Georgia Street.
-Expect most dinner entrees to start at around $30, so it’s not cheap, but very good.
-Their Dine Out Festival menu is $40 including appetizer and dessert.
+Expect most dinner entrees to normally start at around $30 or so.
+Their Dine Out Festival menu is $45 including appetizer and dessert in 2019.

 Yaletown Dine Out Restaurants

 - Minami – located at 1118 Mainland Street in Yaletown, this is one of Vancouver’s best high-end Japanese restaurants.
-Minami’s Dine Out Vancouver menu is $30 for lunch and $40 for dinner.
+Minami’s Dine Out Vancouver menu in 2019 is $35 for lunch.

-- The Keg – their Yaletown location is a great one at 1011 Mainland with 3-course dinner specials at $40.
-Their prime rib is exceptional!
+- The Keg – their Yaletown location is a great one at 1011 Mainland with 3-course dinner specials at $45.
+Their prime rib is exceptional, as are their steaks!